Surveillance of Critical Infrastructures

 This scenario refers to Critical Infrastructures surveillance, where Deep Learning is meant to be used to define an intelligent video-based detection system for security in and around the critical infrastructure.

-HOW: in this use-case, DL learning will be used for in three different phases:
+DL will be used for in three different phases:

 a) Algorithm design: transfer learning from one scenario to another, performed off-line;

 b) Algorithm adaptation/tuning: involving scene modeling, parsing and understanding (using CNNs);

 c) Actual event detection, relying on a scene-aware “tracklet” model (using RNN-LSTM) to identify relevant “tracklets”.

 ALOHA intends to exploit a fast workflow to transfer results from one sensor to another.
 This can be tackled by using the ALOHA tool flow, working on DL-based transfer of training data in the specific context and on tools facilitating the set up of video systems using Deep Learning methods.

 A specific challenge is to use Deep Learning methods to enable technician after a short training to utilize advanced capabilities of modern surveillance techniques.